 Honors and Awards

-- Chambers USA 2018 Ranked Lawyer, Litigation - General Commercial, North Carolina
+- Chambers USA Ranked Lawyer, Litigation – General Commercial, White-Collar Crime & Government Investigations, North Carolina (Band 1), 2016 – 2020

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.